Divya-K2517/jumping-chicken/README.md

 **Controls:**
 * Use the right, left, & up arrows (or the a, d, & w keys) to jump onto each platform
-* After your first jump, the ground is no longer a safe zone, and if you touch i again the game is over
+* After your first jump, the ground is no longer a safe zone, and if you touch it again the game is over
 * Speed of the platforms increases as time goes on

 **Credits:**